Event-Triggered Time-Varying Bayesian Optimization: Related Work and Background

-Since the introduction of this setting in the seminal paper by \citet{Bogunovic2016}, their algorithm TV-GP-UCB with posterior updates as in \eqref{eq:mean_time} and \eqref{eq:var_time} has been used in various applications, such as controller learning \citep{Su2018}, safe adaptive control \citep{Koenig2021}, and hyperparameter optimization for reinforcement learning \citep{ParkerHolder2020, ParkerHolder2021}.
-However, it relies on a priori estimation of the rate of change $\varepsilon$ and assumes $\varepsilon$ stays constant over time.
-In contrast, the event-trigger in \algname does not need an estimate of the rate of change and enables our algorithm to adapt to changes in the objective function, \ie it can cope with a time-varying $\varepsilon$ as well as sudden changes.
-We note that, if the rate of change is known beforehand and the structural assumptions are satisfied, then the TV-GP-UCB model is an efficient choice since these properties are explicitly embedded into the algorithm.
+Since the introduction of this setting by \citet{Bogunovic2016}, their algorithm TV-GP-UCB with posterior updates as in \eqref{eq:var_time} has been used in various applications, such as controller learning \citep{Su2018}, safe adaptive control \citep{Koenig2021}, and hyperparameter optimization for reinforcement learning \citep{ParkerHolder2020, ParkerHolder2021}.
+Similarly, \cite{Brunzema2022} use time-varying posterior updates in their algorithm UI-TVBO but with a different temporal kernel.
+Both approaches rely on a priori estimation of the rate of change and assume that it stays constant over time.
+In contrast, the event trigger in \algname does not need an estimate of the rate of change and enables our algorithm to adapt to changes in the objective.
+We note that if the rate of change is known beforehand and the structural assumptions are satisfied, the TV-GP-UCB is an efficient choice since these properties are explicitly embedded in the algorithm.

-\citet{Bogunovic2016} also introduced R-GP-UCB, which resets the posterior periodically to account for data becoming uninformative over time.
-In contrast, \algname resets the posterior only if an obtained measurement is no longer consistent with the current dataset (\cf Sec.~\ref{sec:method}).
-As in R-GP-UCB, our algorithm uses time-invariant posterior updates within time intervals, but our time intervals do not have to be specified a priori based on $\varepsilon$; rather, they are determined online by the event-trigger.
+\citet{Bogunovic2016} further introduced R-GP-UCB, which resets the data set periodically to account for data becoming uninformative over time.
+In essence, \algname is an adaptive version of R-GP-UCB and resets only if an obtained measurement is no longer consistent with the current dataset (\cf Sec.~\ref{sec:method}).
+As in R-GP-UCB, our algorithm uses time-invariant posterior updates within time intervals, but our time intervals do not have to be specified a priori based on $\varepsilon$; rather, they are determined online by the event trigger.